 Transfer of Treg cells in mouse models of RA disease has been shown to suppress disease in vivo (Sun et al., 2018).
-Adoptive transfer of antigen-specific Treg cells generated in vitro by culturing CD4+ T cells from established collagen induced arthritis (CIA) mice was shown to reduce clinical scores over time and to reverse CIA progression compared to untreated control animals.
+Adoptive transfer of antigen-specific Treg cells generated in vitro by culturing CD4+ T cells from established collagen-induced arthritis (CIA) mice was shown to reduce clinical scores over time and to reverse CIA progression compared to untreated control animals.
+There are no established preclinical models of HS.

 Similar studies have been performed in a variety of autoimmune-prone rodent models.
-For instance, expanded islet antigen specific Tregs prevent the transfer of diabetes by spleen and lymph node (LN) cells in a spontaneous mouse T1D model (Tang et al., 2004).
+For instance, expanded islet antigen specific Tregs prevent the transfer of diabetes by spleen and lymph node (LN) cells in a spontaneous mouse Type I diabetes (T1D) model (Tang et al., 2004).
 Antigen-specific Tregs from the autoimmune-prone non-obese diabetic (NOD) mice were expanded in vitro using a combination of anti-CD3, anti-CD28, and interleukin 2.
 Expanded polyclonal NOD Tregs and activated Teff cells were then co-transferred in vivo to NOD.RAG (recombination activating gene) mice.
-The data showed that transfer of antigen specific Tregs reversed diabetes in the mice compared to controls.
-Importantly, the expanded antigen specific Tregs were far more efficient than polyclonal NOD Tregs in preventing the onset of diabetes.
+The data showed that transfer of antigen-specific Tregs reversed diabetes in the mice compared to controls.
+Importantly, the expanded antigen-specific Tregs were far more efficient than polyclonal NOD Tregs in preventing the onset of diabetes.

 These studies demonstrated that antigen-specific Tregs are strong therapeutics agents when transferred in autoimmune models.
 In preclinical models, the antigen is often known and/or the model is of syngeneic mice which removes allogeneic and major histocompatibility complex (MHC) barriers that are present in the clinical setting antigen-specific TCR therapies.
-One way to overcome these barriers is to introduce a CAR.
-The binding domain of the CAR is not restricted to MHC and provides an additional costimulation signal not provided by a TCR (Dawson et al., 2020; Salter et al., 2021).
+One way to overcome these barriers is to introduce a chimeric antigen receptor (CAR).
+The binding domain of the CAR is not restricted to MHC and provides an additional co-stimulation signal not provided by a TCR (Dawson et al., 2020; Salter et al., 2021).
 This allows the CAR Treg cell to circumvent the need to interact with an antigen-presenting cell and the need to discover autoantigens that are presented efficiently in disease.